Ceramic Dictionary

 LID CONE - Separated from the cone - knob turning

 i) Make a bat to hold the lid.
-Center a small piece of clay; make it low, so it is not higher than the lip of lid that it is being made to hold.
+Center a small piece of clay; make it low, so it is not higher than the lip of the lid that it is being made to hold.
 With calipers measure the diameter of the inside of the lid and lock them.
-Then with a pointed steel turning tool go round the outer edge of the bat taking off all the excessive clay until it is the right size to fit into the lid and check the size with the calipers.
+Then with a pointed steel turning tool go round the outer edge of the bat taking off all the excess clay until it is the right size to fit into the lid and check the size with the calipers.
 Round and smooth off the top part.

 j) Put the lid on top and for safety, connect the lid with a coil of clay to the wheel so it does not move when being turned.
-Turning the wheel, the surplice clay is formed into a knob.
+Turning the wheel, the surplus clay is formed into a knob.

-k) The lid finiahed.
+k) The lid finished.

 KNOBS -ATTACHED